Appetizers & SnacksLunch & Dinner

 • Place a slice of cheese on top of the pesto.

-• Starting at the short end of a piece of chicken, roll up tightly making sure the cheese stays in place as you roll.
-Secure the chicken with a tooth pick.
-Repeat with remaining chicken.
+• Starting at the short end of a piece of chicken, roll it up tightly. making sure the cheese stays in place as you roll.
+Secure the chicken with a toothpick.
+Repeat with the remaining chicken.

 • Dip each piece of chicken in the egg and then in the almond meal to coat.